mansiruhil/mansi.github.io/README.md

 ## Overview

-The portfolio provides a brief introduction to me, a bit about my journey and expertise in the tech world.
+The portfolio provides a brief introduction to me.
 It showcases some of the projects I've worked on and offers various ways to get in touch.
-Is just a quick and simple way to get to know me, a simple portfolio I've designed in an hour.

 ### Features